Stuycs-K/finalprojectapcs-5-zheng-brian-wang-jerry/DEVLOG-Brian.md

 ### 2025-06-08 - Clean code and merge
 Deleted useless comments of previous code, added clarifying comments, and merged the code into main - 20 min.

+I believe this document accurately reflects the contributions of my teammate - Jerry Wang